British Ambassador to Democratic People’s Republic of Korea

 How to renew or replace your British passport when visiting the UK and information on getting replacement travel documents if your passport is lost or stolen.

-Details of how to get a passport extension or emergency child travel document can be found here.
 If you want to make an appointment, contact our Consular section using the details as the foot of this page.

 Information on staying safe and avoiding problems when living or travelling abroad, with links to our embassies, high commissions and other diplomatic posts across the world.